Atrakit Logo

 N — Total months (tenure in years × 12)

-The amount you will need to set aside every month without fail for the entire duration of the loan.
+This is the number your monthly budget needs to work around, first.
+A commonly followed rule.
 A widely followed guideline is that your total EMI obligations should not exceed 40 to 50 percent of your monthly take-home income.
 If the EMI pushes you past that threshold, consider reducing the loan amount, extending the tenure, or finding a lender with a lower rate.
 Stretching beyond this limit leaves very little buffer for unexpected expenses and can put significant strain on your monthly finances.

-Simply what you are borrowing.
-This is the base on which interest is calculated.
+This is the actual amount going into your account or being paid to the seller — everything else in this calculator is built on top of this number.
 Reducing it — through a larger down payment, for example — directly reduces both the EMI and the total interest you pay over the life of the loan.
 Even a modest increase in your down payment can save a substantial amount in interest over a 15 or 20 year loan period.

-The complete cost of borrowing.
-This number can be startling when you see it clearly.
+This is the number banks don't lead with when they pitch you a loan — but it's the one that matters most.
 A home loan of 50 lakh rupees at 8.5 percent over 20 years results in a total interest outgo that can exceed the principal itself.
 Seeing this upfront helps you decide whether the tenure makes sense and whether prepaying when you have surplus funds is worth prioritising.
 Many borrowers who see this number for the first time choose to either increase their down payment or opt for a shorter tenure.

 The sum of principal and total interest — the complete amount you will have paid to the lender by the time the loan closes.
 This is the true cost of the loan from start to finish and gives you the clearest picture of what you are actually committing to when you sign a loan agreement.